mathpn/mathpn.github.io/src/content/posts/climbing-trees-2.md

 The $D$ and $log^2 N$ terms are not bad, but the $N^2$ term makes training trees on large number of samples infeasible.

 Luckily, it's possible to compute the objective function in constant time, bringing us back to the usual $O(D\ N\ \log^2{N})$ time complexity.
-With clever caching strategies we can also reuse the sorted features, giving us an average time complexity of $O(D\ N \log{N})$[^not_implemented].
+With some clever strategies we can also reuse the sorted features, giving us an average time complexity of $O(D\ N \log{N})$[^not_implemented].

 [^not_implemented]: We will not implement this kind of optimization.

 ### Optimizing classification split search

 In our current implementation, the run time to compute the best split per feature is $O(N^2)$.
-For each split we have to go over all samples in each child node to compute the objective function -- this is, effectively, a nested loop.
+For each split (and we have $N - 1$ of them) we have to go over all samples in each child node to compute the objective function -- this is, effectively, a nested loop.
-We sort the samples by feature value, which means that each new split in the loop moves exactly one sample from one child node to the other.
+We start by sorting the samples by feature value, which means that each new split in the loop moves exactly one sample from one child node to the other.
 It's for this reason that we don't have to go over all samples every time: the objective function can be recomputed in constant time by moving a single point for each iteration.

 We'll abstract our criterion to accommodate different ways to compute it.